ddiannelos/Euroleague-Best-Players/README.md

-# Euroleague-Best-Players 🏀
+# Euroleague-PIR-Projection 🏀

-Python program that extracts the best players per position (Guards, Forwards, Centers) using the `euroleague_api`.
+Python program that extracts the best players per position for each fantasy round (Guards, Forwards, Centers) using the `euroleague_api`.

 This tool automatically fetches live data from the Euroleague API, caches it locally for performance, and applies a custom projection algorithm to predict player performance (Projected PIR) for upcoming rounds.
 It is designed to evaluate players based on their individual statistics, defensive matchups, and team strength.